🧠

 Voice everywhere

-Hold-to-talk on every screen, with live transcription and an AI tidy-up.
+Hold-to-talk on every screen, live transcription, AI tidy-up.
 Morning dump, night story, a quick note — all by speaking.

 📥